inverno-io/inverno-mods/inverno-configuration/README.md

 This implementation is particularly suitable to load tenant specific configuration in a multi-tenant application, or user preferences... basically any kind of configuration that can and will be dynamically changed at runtime and might require atomic activation or fallback.

-> Parameterized properties and versioning per branch are two simple yet powerful features but it is important to be picky here otherwise there is a real risk of messing things up.
+> Parameterized properties and versioning per branch are two simple yet powerful features, but it is important to be picky here otherwise there is a real risk of messing things up.
 You should thoughtfully decide when a configuration branch can be versioned, for instance the versioned sets of properties must be disjointed (if this is not obvious, think again), this is actually checked in the Redis configuration source and an exception will be thrown if you try to do things like this, basically trying to version the same property twice.

 This implementation is [defaultable](#defaultable-configuration-source).